-For an HE MU PPDU, the AP computes the PE field duration(#8260), TPE,u, for each user u, according to the common pre-FEC padding factor value among all users as described in 28.3.11.5.4 (Encoding process for an HE MU PPDU), the Maximum PE Duration capabilities, the RU size, the number of spatial streams and constellation size for user u.
-The AP shall choose the largest PE field duration(#8260) among all the users as the common PE field duration(#8260) of the current HE MU PPDU as:

-and then append the PE field at the end of the current HE MU PPDU, with duration TPE.
+TPE for an HE NDP is 4 µs.

 TGax Editor: Update D1.2 P367L3 as shown below.
 Note that the proposed resolutions for CIDs 7672 and 9022 in 11-17/0694r1 also have text updates to the same location.
 Use the text updates from this document instead, which deletes the first two sentences “For an HE TB PPDU, … indicates the PE Disambiguity.” being updated by 11-17/0694r1.

-For an HE TB PPDU, the AP indicates the packet extension duration information for all users in the Packet Extension subfield in the Common Info field of the Trigger frame.
-The first two bits in the Packet Extension subfield indicate the pre-FEC padding factor and the third bit indicates the PE-Disambiguity.
-Each user, when responding to the Trigger frame with an HE TB PPDU, shall append PE field at the end of the current HE TB PPDU, with a duration TPE.
-The value of TPE can be calculated using Equation (28-112).
+When transmitting an HE TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME, each transmitter of the HE TB PPDU shall append a PE field with the duration TPE calculated using Equation (28-112).

 TGax Editor: Add the following text at D1.2 P367L28.

+When transmitting an HE TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is UMRS, each transmitter of the HE TB PPDU shall append a PE field with the duration TPE equal to the value specified in the TXVECTOR parameter DEFAULT_PE_DURATION.

 TGax Editor: Update D1.2 P402L29 as shown below.